Code of Procedure for Appeals to the Senate Appeals Committee

 Timing of the hearing

 28.8.1 When a hearing is required, the Committee shall meet within 20 working days of receipt of the letter of appeal.
-Where this is not possible the appellant should be informed as soon as possible within the 20 day period and be given the reason(s) for the delay.
+Where this is not possible the student should be informed as soon as possible within the 20 day period and be given the reason(s) for the delay.

 Preparation of papers